Yemiez/cjson/README.md

 * Optimise memory usage (currently the internal `cjson_state*` hogs up a lot of memory during parse);
 * Optimise general speed of parsing (replace function calls?).
 * Figure out if everything I've done is good or bad C :^)
+* Add proper multi-threading support when memory-logging is enabled.
+* Fix some memory leaks that happen when parsing fails (in specific `cjson.c!cjson_parse_impl`)